IIP Placements in Architecture and Civil Engineering

 Xi'an University of Architecture and Technology, College of Architecture

 Location: Anhui Province, Gansu Province and Xi'an, Shaanxi Province

-- Rural demonstration construction in underserved villages: By utilizing locally available resources (especially earth material), IIP interns will help design and build public facilities not only to solve the local's issues in public service and activity, but also to demonstrate to the locals an affordable and sustainable way of rural construction.
-In mid-2014, a village center will be built by a team involving villagers and student volunteers in Macha village, Gansu Province.
-They have already completed the field investigation, experimental study, and initial design.
-Detailed construction design will be completed in early 2014.
-As proposed, construction will start in mid-2014 and will last for one year for a series of on-site work for building construction, landscape, and other on-site facilities.
-IIP interns will be involved in this series of on-site work.
+- Macha village center project in Huining County, Gansu Province: By utilizing advanced rammed earth in rural construction, IIP interns with a team of volunteers and villagers will help design and build public facilities not only to solve the local's issues in public service and activity, but also to demonstrate to the locals an affordable and sustainable way of rural construction.
+In They have already completed the field investigation, experimental study, and initial design.
+Detailed facilities, decoration and landscape design will be completed insummer 2015.
+This IIP intern may participate in a series of actions, such as investigations, design, construction experiments, field construction and technical on-site supervision for left work.

-IIP candidates with interests in architecture and civil engineering are encouraged to apply.
+Qualifications: IIP candidates with interests in architecture and civil engineering are encouraged to apply.
 Since the earth-based technology is easy to handle, IIP interns can participate not only in the design scheme, construction experiments, and on-site design during construction, but also parts of construction work.
-Two IIP placements for each project have been established (for a total of six placements created for IIP interns).